 Source: Bruckner (1969).
 Page 81

-As can be seen in the chart above, the number of spare-time students who move on to tertiary education is very low.
-The percentage rises from 0.3% in 1950 to 5.2% in 1954.
+As can be seen in the chart above, the number of spare-time students who moved on to tertiary education was very low.
+The percentage rose from 0.3% in 1950 to 5.2% in 1954.

 Yang Xiufeng outlines the problems the program is facing.